timothyh/optoma-mqtt/README.md

 Gateway between Optoma Projector with serial interface and MQTT

-Used on Raspberry Pi 3b using 64bit Raspberry Pi OS and nodejs from Nodesource
+Installed on Raspberry Pi 3b using 64bit Raspberry Pi OS and nodejs from Nodesource

-Used with a single Optoma projector
+Used/tested with a single Optoma projector

 ## Installation

 Install Nodejs - Nodesource stable version (currently 22) suggested.

-Git pull/unpack files into directory - /opt/optoma-mqtt suggested.
+Git pull/unpack files into directory - `/opt/optoma-mqtt` suggested.

-If using systemd, verify contents of optoma-mqtt.service
+If using systemd, verify contents of `optoma-mqtt.service`

-Create a config.json file - See config.json.sample
+Create a `config.json` file - See `config.json.sample`

 See install.sh script to complete installation - This will create a nodejs user and systemd optoma-mqtt service